Function Execution Strategies

 Define a function

-In a composable application, each function is self-contained with zero or minimal dependencies.
+In a composable application, each function is self-contained with zero dependencies with other user functions.

 A function is a class that implements the LambdaFunction, TypedLambdaFunction or KotlinLambdaFunction interface.
 Within each function boundary, it may have private methods that are fully contained within the class.